 - For heavy soils, fork in horticultural grit and seaweed meal too.

 Whether you go for white, purple or apricot, foxgloves are a well-loved summer bloomer.
-A cottage garden staple, these tall flowers make great additions along garden fence ideas or the back of a flowerbed.
-And right now is a good time to get sowing.
+A cottage garden staple, these tall flowers make great additions along a fence or at the back of a flowerbed.
+And right now is a good time to get sowing your favorite foxglove varieties.

 As Tamsin Hope Thomson for Amateur Gardening says, these plants are self-seeders.
 However, if you want a little more control over where new plants end up, you can cut down the flower spike before the seeds are released, then shake it to catch them.
 You can collect and sow these seeds from now up until August.